ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 So why were his feet already walking toward town?

-The idea of Min becoming a distraction for the Inquisitors made him angry.
-But not scared.
-This...this made him scared.
+The idea of Min becoming a distraction for the Inquisitors made him angry but not scared.
+There was a reason for that.
+Inquisitors, for all their brutality, had a certain impartiality and even fairness to their madness.
+Or if not fairness, their rules were consistent.
+They might kill without hesitation, but they would also take extreme measures to avoid hurting anyone not complicit.
+Even those who were complicit were usually safe if they cooperated.
+They never tortured, but they didn't need to when refusing to answer their questions could be considered abetting, and thus a death sentence.

+It was this consistency that made them so effective.
+When talking was its own form of protection, people tended to jump at the chance.
+He'd read of entire conspiracies being blown open by the mere presence of Inquisitors.

+It's why he didn't fear for his family, and why he could never see them again.
+The Inquisitors no doubt learned everything they could from his parents and younger sister, and then left them alone.
+They would continue to leave them alone so long as they had nothing more to say.

+His parents hadn't even suffered for hiding Stan's talent, as it was natural for a parent to protect their children.
+They applauded his parent's paternal instinct even as they hunted Stan himself down.

+That was the logic of the Inquisitor.
+It's what made them feared, and even loved by some.
+They were brutal, yes, but they were known, a thing you could understand.

+This town?
+It made him scared.
 Perhaps because he didn't understand it.

 Stan forcibly shut down his cyclic thoughts as he approached the village along one of the paths that led to it.
 He used no crystal, opting to half-climb, half-slide down the steep terrain.
 No need to announce what he was.